QuaSi-Software/Documentation/docs/resie_input_file_format.md

 }
 ```

+Here, the objective function that is minimized would be `1 * total_annuity + (- 2) * m_e_ac_230v:IN`.
 The keys in `objective_factors` must exactly match the flattened objective parameter names.
 Every objective parameter must have exactly one factor.

 For `sum` and `mean` objectives, the flattened name is formed by joining the aggregation method, component name, medium and output key with spaces.
 For example, `m_e_ac_230v:IN` becomes `m_e_ac_230v IN` in the flattened objective parameter name.